-We propose to learn the parameters of the DPM discriminatively in one step by directly optimizing accuracy of the resulting detector.
+We propose to learn the parameters of the DPM discriminately in one step by directly optimizing accuracy of the resulting detector.
 The main contributions of this paper are as follows:

-We treat the landmark detection with the DPM as an instance of the structured output classification problem whose detection accuracy is measured by a loss function natural for this application.
-We propose to use the Structured Output SVM (SO-SVM) (Tsochantaridis et al., 2005) for supervised learning of the parameters of the landmark detector from examples.
+- We treat the landmark detection with the DPM as an instance of the structured output classification problem whose detection accuracy is measured by a loss function natural for this application.
+We propose to use the Structured Output SVM (SO-SVM) [17] for supervised learning of the parameters of the landmark detector from examples.
 The learning objective of the SO-SVMs is directly related to the accuracy of the detector.
-In contrast, all existing approaches we are aware of optimize surrogate objective functions whose relation to the detector accuracy is not always clear.

-- 2. We empirically evaluate accuracy of the proposed landmark detector learned by the SO-SVMs on a challenging "Labeled Faces in the Wild" database (Huang et al., 2007). - 3.
-We provide an empirical comparison of two popular optimization algorithms the Bundle Method for Regularized Risk Minimization (BMRM) (Teo et al., 2010) and the Stochastic Gradient Descend (SGD) (Bordes et al., 2009) which are suitable for solving the convex optimization problem emerging in the SO-SVM learning. - 4.
+In contrast, all existing approaches we are aware of optimize surrogate objective functions whose relation to the detector accuracy is not always clear. - 2.
+We empirically evaluate accuracy of the proposed landmark detector learned by the SO-SVMs on a challenging "Labeled Faces in the Wild" (LFW) database [18]. - We provide an empirical comparison of two popular optimization algorithms the Bundle Method for Regularized Risk Minimization (BMRM) [19] and the Stochastic Gradient Descend (SGD) [20] - which are suitable for solving the convex optimization problem emerging in the SO-SVM learning. - 4.
 We provide an open source library which implements the proposed detector and the algorithm for supervised learning of its parameters.
 In addition we provide a manual annotation of the facial landmarks for all images from the LFW database.

 The paper is organized as follows.
 Section 2 defines the structured output classifier for facial landmark detection based on the DPM.
 Section 3 describes the SO-SVM algorithm for learning the parameters of the classifier from examples.
-Experimental results are presented in Section 4.
-Section 5 shortly describes the open source implementation of our detector and the provided manual annotation of the LFW database.
+Experimental results are presented in Sect.
+4. Section 5 shortly describes the open source implementation of our detector and the provided manual annotation of the LFW database.
 Section 6 concludes the paper.